laurilehmijoki/s3_website/README.md

 ### 0.0.6

-* Upload only new or changed files.
+* Upload only new or changed files
 * Support ERB syntax in `_jekyll_s3.yml`

 ### 0.0.5

-Invalidate the Cloudfront distribution of the Jekyll S3 bucket.
+* Invalidate the Cloudfront distribution of the Jekyll S3 bucket.

 ## Known issues

 ### Only S3 buckets in the US Standard region work

 Jekyll-s3 supports only S3 buckets that are in the US Standard region.
 If your bucket is currently on some other region, you can set a non-existing bucket in *_jekyll_s3.yml* and then run `jekyll-s3`.
 Jekyll-s3 will then create the bucket in the US Standard region.